 But looking at the production chain, according to an article in The Plastics Industry magazine, while it may be right to have spent on innovation in first and second generation companies which produce basic petrochemicals, ethane, propylene (as well as intermediates, styrene and phenol, etc.) this spending is rare in the plethora of companies making up the final stages of the chain: the manufacturers of plastics, rubber, synthetic fibers and resins.

 One that is making strides in the industry is Braskem, one of the five largest Brazilian owned private companies producing basic petrochemicals; it is the Latin American market leader in the thermoplastic resin segment taking the field of innovation and technology very seriously.
 The company manages significant investments which, in 2003, were mostly spent on the launch of an unprecedented resin in the Latin American market, a new family of polyethylenes.
-To advance its research, it maintains the Braskem Innovation and Technology Center in Triunfo where a team of more than 150 researchers work, producing important developments for
+To advance its research, it maintains the Braskem Innovation and Technology Center in Triunfo where a team of more than 150 researchers work, producing important developments for the company.

 In other areas, plastic packaging is affected by several pieces of legislation in Brazil and abroad for those in contact with food and beverages.
 We have contracted with researchers to provide us all necessary information regarding standards, legislation and regulatory papers.
 Also, in Brazil there are institutes and technology centers, which test packaging under internationally approved standards.
 We also invite consultants and specialists from several countries to come to Brazil to give us seminars about specific and regulatory issues.
 With all of these activities and programs, the plastics market in Brazil is sure to continue making strides in the global market.